 - check if they are satisfied

-- ask for feedback about your complaints handling system
+- ask for feedback about your complaint-handling system

-- use complaint records to check how well and quickly your staff handle complaints.
+Use records to check how well, and quickly, your staff handle complaints.